West Australian Rowing Club

 The West Australian Rowing Club is a rowing club based in Perth, Western Australia.
 The club has operated out of a boatshed next to Barrack Square since 1906.

 History

 While the current club was incorporated in 1894, the club believes it has roots dating back to 1868.
-It was the first rowing club in Western Australia, and is the last one remaining on the Perth city foreshore.
+It was the first rowing club in Western Australia and is the last one remaining on the Perth city foreshore.

 The club opened a boatshed next to Barrack Square in March 1906.
 The boatshed received a permanent listing on the Western Australian Register of Heritage Places in 2001.

-There was long standing rivalry with Swan River Rowing Club in the early years of the two organisations.